WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ---
 #### Poll Manipulating

+Poll Manipulations can affect polls that do not yet exist.
+For example, a poll manipulation may cancel a lynch during the night, which will cancel the next day's lynch.

 Format:
 `Add <PollType> Poll` (Duplicate an existing poll)
 `Create <PollType> Poll` (Creates a poll and the role will execute the resulting ability - for this use `On Poll Closed`)